 - DORA beverages must be consumed from marked DORA cups.
 Consumption from other vessels is not permitted.

-- DORA beverages are allowed only within DORA boundaries (see back for map).
+- DORA beverages are allowed only within DORA boundaries.
 Exit signage is posted at the borders of the DORA.

 - DORA beverages may only be carried into stores displaying a green decal indicating that DORA beverages are permitted.
 Please be sure to check before entering.

 Frequently Asked Questions:

-Q: Can I bring my own beverages into the DORA?
+Q: Can I bring my own drink into the DORA?

 Q: Can I take my DORA beverage from one liquor establishment into another?